 To create an Application webhook:

-- Click on your application, then click on the green + Webhook button
+- Click on one of your application, then click on the green + Webhook button

 Webhook Event Payload